Josip Šišković: Rapid advancement in the hierarchy

-At the age of forty, on 9 November 1759, Josip Šišković was promoted to the rank of lieutenant marshal (Feldmarschalleutnant - FML), and in 1760 he was appointed chief of staff of field marshal Leopold Joseph von Down, and remained so until the end of the Seven Years' War.
+At the age of forty, on 9 November 1759, Josip Šišković was promoted to the rank of lieutenant marshal (Feldmarschalleutnant - FML), and in 1760 he was appointed chief of staff of field marshal Leopold Joseph von Daun, and remained so until the end of the Seven Years' War.
 In the meantime (1762) he became the "owner" (Inhaber) of a hunting infantry regiment (number 37), which was renamed the Šišković Infantry Regiment.
 In 1763 he was appointed a member of the Court War Council, and soon after that he was sent as a military-political commissioner to Erdelj (Transylvania), where there was a revolt of the Sikulci (Sekelj), the Hungarian national minority in the area.
 The rebellion was suffocated in blood in early 1764, and became known in history as Siculicidium (Siculicid).

 At the 10th promotion, held on 15 October 1765, Šišković was awarded the Commander's Cross of the Military Order of Maria Theresa for his exceptional military merits.
 On 25 January 1767, he was promoted to the rank of artillery general Feldzeugmeister (FZM).

 In 1769 he became the chief inspector general of the Habsburg army for the border areas of the Monarchy Military Frontier and was involved in the process of its reorganization.

 On 13 October 1775, he was granted the county, and at the same time was appointed military commander of Galicia.
 Four years later, on 30 April 1779, he was transferred to the post of military commander of Bohemia (Czechoslovakia) based in Prague.

 Josip Count Šišković died at the age of 64 in Prague on 4 February 1783.
 According to some sources, the date of his death is different, so it is stated that he died on 18 December 1783, or 28 December of the same year.
 His body was buried in the chapel of St. Sigismund of Burgundy in the Cathedral of St. Vitus in Prague, where his tombstone can still be seen today.